AlbaXIII/sinking-ships/README.md

 With that in mind, the decision was taken early on to utilise the board package to simplify the process of designing the maps, and to provide them with a visual fidelity that I thought would work well for the user.

 To that end, the boards are declared at the top of the code as global variables to be passed around through multiple functions.
-Three sets of three were needed for the user, opponent, and a visual dummy board to give ocular feedback to the user for hits or misses.
+Three sets of three were needed for the user, opponent, and a visual dummy board to give feedback to the user for hits or misses.

 The functions are then roughly divided into initial user input and game loop, with initial user input for username & placement of ships, and game loop handling the attacking of the computer board & defence of the users'.